Trig without Tears Part 5:

 The techniques we worked out above can be generalized into a set of identities.
 For instance, if two angles are supplements then you can write one as A and the other as 180° − A or π − A. You know that one will be in Q I and the other in Q II, and you also know that one will be the reference angle of the other.
 Therefore you know at once that the sines of the two angles will be equal, and the cosines of the two will be numerically equal but have opposite signs.

 Here you see a unit circle (r = 1) with four identical triangles.
 Their angles A are at the origin, arranged so that they’re mirror images of each other, and their hypotenuses form radii of the unit circle.
 Look at the triangle in Quadrant I. Since its hypotenuse is 1, its other two sides are cos A and sin A.

-The other three triangles are the same size as the first so their sides must be the same length as the sides of the first triangle.
+The other three triangles are the same size as the first, so their sides must be the same length as the sides of the first triangle.
 But you can also look at the other three radii as belonging to angles 180° − A in Quadrant II, 180° + A in Quadrant III, and −A or 360° − A in Quadrant IV.
-All the others have a reference angle equal to A. From the symmetry, you can immediately see things like sin(180° + A) = −sin A and cos(−A) = cos A.
+The thin arcs near the center of the circle trace the rotations.
+All of them have a reference angle equal to A. From the symmetry, you can immediately see things like sin(180° + A) = −sin A and cos(−A) = cos A.